sadasystems/terraform-gcp-domain-verification/README.md

 # Terraform module for GCP Domain Verification

-Simple module that'll bring up an nginx instance to verify your domain in a GCP Project.
+While it's usually easiest to use the TXT or CNAME verification method, that's not always an option.
+This is a simple module that'll bring up an nginx instance to verify your domain in a GCP Project the hard way.

 <!-- toc -->